Transforma logo

 • Matt Arnott

 This report provides Transforma Insights’ view on the IoT Healthcare Monitoring market.
-This segment comprises clinical remote monitoring devices for heart disease, diabetes, and pulmonary diseases.
+This segment comprises clinical monitoring devices for heart disease, diabetes, and pulmonary diseases.
 It also includes wearable fitness tracking devices (but not smart watches), and various home health monitoring devices such as connected bathroom scales.
-Monitoring of patients at home is supported by the sharing of health information with physicians to reduce the burden on clinical staff who are often grappling with challenges associated with shortages of medical personnel.
+A key component of this Applications is the monitoring of patients at home.
+The sharing of health information with physicians reduces the burden on clinical staff who are often grappling with challenges associated with shortages of medical personnel.
 The collection and sharing of patients’ health data with healthcare professionals remotely not only lowers the pressure on existing healthcare infrastructure but also improves the quality of care through continuous patient monitoring.
 These devices can also help in a medical emergency by alerting first responders, potentially saving a patient’s life.
 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used (including splits by 2G, 3G, 4G, 5G, LPWA, short range, satellite and others), as well as the revenue split between module, value-added connectivity and services.
 A full set of forecast data, including country-level forecasts, sector break-downs and public/private network splits, is available through the IoT Forecast tool.

 Report summary

-Monitoring of patients at home is supported by the sharing of health information with physicians to reduce the burden on clinical staff who are often grappling with challenges associated with shortages of medical personnel.
+A key component of this application is the monitoring of patients at home.
+The sharing of health information with physicians reduces the burden on clinical staff who are often grappling with challenges associated with shortages of medical personnel.

 The collection and sharing of patients’ health data with healthcare professionals remotely not only lowers the pressure on existing healthcare infrastructure but also improves the quality of care through continuous patient monitoring.
 These devices can also help in a medical emergency by alerting first responders, potentially saving a patient’s life.